 Pharmacodynamic effects

-Consistent with its anti-TFPI mechanism, marstacimab administration to haemophilia patients causes an increase in total TFPI and downstream biomarkers of thrombin generation such as prothrombin fragments 1+2, peak thrombin, and D-Dimer.
+Consistent with its anti-TFPI mechanism, marstacimab administration to haemophilia patients with and without inhibitors causes an increase in total TFPI and downstream biomarkers of thrombin generation such as prothrombin fragments 1+2, peak thrombin, and D-dimer.
 These changes were reversible after treatment discontinuation.
-Sporadic or transient increases in D-Dimer and prothrombin fragments 1+2 above physiological values were reported in the Phase 3 study with no associated safety concerns.
+Sporadic or transient increases in D-dimer and prothrombin fragments 1+2 above physiological values were reported in the Phase 3 study with no associated safety concerns.

+There were no clinically relevant differences in pharmacodynamic effects between haemophilia participants with and without inhibitors following weekly subcutaneous administration of marstacimab.

 Clinical efficacy and safety